 HaptX builds technology that simulates touch with unprecedented realism.

 HaptX was founded in 2012 by Jake Rubin and Bob Crockett.
-The company is headquartered in Seattle, Washington.
+The company is headquartered in Redmond, Washington, with offices in San Luis Obispo and San Francisco, CA.

 HaptX's flagship product, DK2 VR glove, enables natural interaction and realistic haptic feedback in virtual reality and robotics for the first time.
 The gloves work with a VR headset and tracker, connected to a central control box.

-HaptX is backed by NetEase, Verizon Ventures, Mason Avenue Investments, Taylor Frigon Capital Partners, Upheaval Investments, and others.
-The company raised $12M in Series-A1 round on Jul 22, 2021.
-This brings HaptX's total funding to $32.5M to date.
+HaptX is backed by NetEase, Verizon Ventures, AIS Global, Mason Avenue Investments, Crescent Cove Advisors, Taylor Frigon Capital Partners, Upheaval Investments, and others.
+The company raised $23M in new financing on Sep 15, 2022.
+This brings HaptX's total funding to $59.5M to date.